pgpainless/pgpainless/pgpainless-core/src/main/java/org/pgpainless/signature/consumer/README.md

 A signature is either valid or it is not.
 However, signature validity goes beyond merely checking the cryptographic correctness like BouncyCastle does.
-A signature that is correct can still be invalid, eg. if it is past its expiry date or the key that issued the signature got revoked or is simply not a signing key in the first place.
+A signature that is correct can still be invalid, e.g. if it is past its expiry date or the key that issued the signature got revoked or is simply not a signing key in the first place.

 All the little criteria like "is not expired", "has a hashed signature creation time subpacket",